Any Functioning Government Would Expel Donald Trump Tonight

-For weeks since election day, Trump, aided by a string of tawdry, dishonest, delusional lawyers, has — in addition to filing scores of meritless and unsuccessful lawsuits — improperly and unlawfully pressured state legislators, governors, and secretaries of state to upend Biden’s wins; entertained discussions of martial law; and spewed to the public endless lies that he won in a landslide, one supposedly concealed by massive voter fraud.
+For weeks since election day, Trump, aided by a string of tawdry, dishonest, delusional lawyers, has — in addition to filing scores of meritless and unsuccessful lawsuits — improperly and unlawfully pressured state legislators, governors, secretaries of state, and ultimately Vice President Pence, to upend Biden’s wins; entertained discussions of martial law; and spewed to the public endless lies that he won in a landslide, one supposedly concealed by massive voter fraud.
 But today Trump took his lawlessness and recklessness to a disturbing, disgusting new low.

 The joint congressional session has just resumed.
 The 100-plus Senators and House members who were pursuing claims, with no evidence, of election fraud should now immediately drop their objections, and their plans for hours and hours of debate, and move immediately to certification of Biden’s electoral victory.